jenschelkopf/issue-label-notification-action/README.md

 ### Inputs
 - `token`: The GitHub authentication token.
 This is required for the action to create issue comments.
 - `recipients`: A map of labels and which individuals or teams to notify.
-Multiple labels can configured by putting each on a newline.
+Multiple labels can be configured by putting each on a newline.
 Multiple teams and/or individuals can be configured for each label by putting a space between them.

 ### Example workflow